Notes on the Geography of Italy: Roman Sculpture

 Such honesty, combined with a surprising degree of domestic tenderness, was common on sarcophagi, like this one from the Palazzo Massimo.

-Later sculptors also depended heavily--sometimes slavishly--on their antecedents.
+Later sculptors depended heavily--sometimes slavishly--on their antecedents.
 Consider the Apollo Belvedere, in the Vatican Museum.
 It's a Roman copy from the second century of a Greek bronze cast perhaps 500 years earlier.

 Michelangelo's statue in its entirety, unnaturally tense.
 Freud is said to have speculated that the muscles were bulging because Moses had just sat down after an angry moment.